Devisjs/generator-devis/README.md

 ```
 After that, files ``index.js`` and ``app/route.js`` will be implemented by using mongodb micorservice and user,poste schema.
 Inside views folder you will see 2 folders `user` and `poste` with ``"ejs" files`` to implement for edit, add and index for each schema.
 Implement methods inside app/route.js file and that's it! you have a complete and powerfull application with minimum effort and in minimum time!

+* This video will explain how to use mongoDb in your application: https://www.youtube.com/watch?v=p6uOOyJV35o&index=3&list=PLXuIV4C_5YhI8dX2kFx8h414byI1_yAxM